 A SERIES of earthquakes have been recorded near Mount Vesuvius in Italy, sparking fears that the super-volcano could be about to blow anytime.

-The strongest of the 34 quakes over 24 hours woke up residents in Pozzuoli shortly before 5.30 am.
+The strongest of the 34 quakes woke up residents in Pozzuoli at 5.30 am on 16th March.
 The 2.5 magnitude shock was also felt in many Cities and villages!

 Francesca Bianco, director of the Vesuvius Observatory, explained there is a yellow alert in place for the mega-volcano in Naples, Italy.